Leading on the Left

 Women leaders, especially Black women, are expected to deliver exceptional results with fewer resources, less institutional protection, and higher scrutiny.
 Their leadership is relied upon, but their authority is frequently questioned.
 Their labor is essential, but their sustainability is rarely prioritized.

-Voter suppression is the new Jim Crow.
+04- Voter Suppression is the new Jim Crow

 Equal access to voting is not a side issue.
 It is the foundation of participation.
 And without it, every other strategy rests on unstable ground.